World-Class Venue, Outdated Website

 Least Successful Task from Tree Test

-Redesign: Lost & Found section linked to on “Contact Us” page
+Redesign: Lost & Found section linked on 'Contact Us' page

 Final proposed information architecture sitemap showing a flatter single level navigation